 - 3.1.
-The functions of Te Kāhui Mahi Ngātahi | CAG are to: - 3.1.1. advise the Board and Chief Executive of Te Tāhū Hauora Health Quality & Safety Commission (Te Tāhū Hauora) on strategic issues, priorities and frameworks (this includes advice from a consumer, whānau, hapū and iwi perspectives, including a consumer view on health quality and safety) - 3.1.2. identify key issues for consumers, whānau, hapū and iwi and organisations such as: - responsiveness of existing providers to patients, consumers and families - the provision of culturally safe services to whānau, hapū and iwi - the strategic direction of the work programmes of Te Tāhū Hauora for consumers, whānau, hapū and iwi - culturally appropriate processes for examining quality and safety
+The functions of Te Kāhui Mahi Ngātahi | CAG are to: - 3.1.1. advise the Board and Chief Executive of Te Tāhū Hauora Health Quality & Safety Commission (Te Tāhū Hauora) on strategic issues, priorities and frameworks (this includes advice from a consumer, whānau, hapū and iwi perspective, including a consumer view on health quality and safety) - 3.1.2. identify key issues for consumers, whānau, hapū and iwi and organisations such as: - responsiveness of existing providers to patients, consumers and families - the provision of culturally safe services to whanau, hapū and iwi - strategic direction of the work programmes of Te Tāhū Hauora for consumers, whānau, hapū and iwi - culturally appropriate processes for examining quality and safety - 3.1.3. engage and work with iwi and Māori, clinical advisory groups and international groups as requested by the Board, Chief Executive or Director, Consumer Engagement at Te Tāhū Hauora

-- 3.1.3. engaging and working with iwi and Māori, clinical advisory groups and international groups as requested by the Board, Chief Executive or Director, Consumer Engagement, of Te Tāhū Hauora - 3.1.4. engage in the co-design with the consumer network/s of Te Tāhū Hauora and wider health and disability sector on the activities and interests of Te Tāhū Hauora as requested by the Board, Chief Executive or Director, Consumer Engagement.
+3.1.4. engage in co-design with Te Tāhū Hauora consumer network/s of Te Tāhū Hauora and the wider health and disability sector on the activities and interests of Te Tāhū Hauora, as requested by the Board, Chief Executive or Director, Consumer Engagement.